P-Layer-app/download/README.md

    - `Stop Stream`
    - `GO LIVE 🛑 Next stop`
 2. Drag these commands into queue/playlist.
-3. `GO LIVE 🛑 Next stop` pauses automation at that command point and waits for manual `Play`.
+3. `GO LIVE 🛑 Next stop` pauses automation at that command point, puts the player into `LIVE MODE`, and waits for manual `Play`.
+4. If `Enable Live Input takeover` is enabled and `Live Input Device` is selected (PRO), external live input starts after automation is fully stopped.

 Result: